gocraft/work/readme.txt

  - thought: what if we *scale up* to max workers if some are idle, should we shut them down?
    - thing we're guarding against: 100 goroutines all polling redis
    - alt: some clever mechanism to only check redis if we are busy?
- - is there some way to detect redis contention
+ - is there some way to detect redis contention, or overall, just measure the latency of redis
+   - both lock contention (not enuf redis pool)
+   - enuf pool, but redis itself is overloaded
+ - It could be cool to provide an API for that redis stuff.
+   - latencies
+   - lock contention
+   - number of redis connections used by work
+   - overall redis stuff: mem, avail, cxns
+ - it might be nice to have an overall counter like sidekiq

 workerPool := work.NewWorkerPool(Context{}, 15, &work.WorkerOptions{Redis: redisDSN}).
     Middleware((*Context).SetDatabase).